jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

 ## The process flow

-When the process is started, the initial *flow.Chain* node receives an initial, empty message.
+When the process is started, the initial *flow.Chain* node receives an empty, **initial message**.

-The *Chain* node is a core component of CubETL: it processes messages in cascade (depth-first) through each of the nodes in the *steps* list.
+The *Chain* node is a core component of CubETL: it processes messages in cascade through each of the nodes in the *steps* list.

 In the example above, the first step of the chain is the *DirectoryList* node, so it receives the initial (empty) message.
 This node then emits a message for each file found in the specified directory.
-Each of those messages is then printed by the *Print* node.
-Each message contains a `path` attribute.
+Each of those messages is then printed by the *Print* node, and as shown in the output above each message contains a `path` attribute.

 ## Adding information